koumay/syrianarchive-investigations/drafts/Oudai-hospital.md

 _[add geolocation]_

-According to witness testemonies collected by the Syrians for Truth and Justice, the killed and injured people from the potator market attack were moved to Oudai hospital which was then bombed by the airforce.
+According to witness testimonies collected by the Syrians for Truth and Justice, the killed and injured people from the potato market attack were moved to Oudai hospital which was then bombed by the airforce.

-Idlib Health Directorate reported at 11:33am local time on January 29th that the hospital was attacked an hour earlier at 10:30am on January 29th, resulting in 3 injuries, and deaths of 2 women and 1 child.
-They also stated that this is the second attack for the same hospital in one week.
+Aljisr TV [published a a video of an interview](https://www.youtube.com/watch?v=dmcvVs1l3LY) with Dr. Ali Al faraj, the deputy of Oudai hospital.
+He said: "This morning the potato market was bombed, then the emergency center, The blood bank, and the Oudai hospital were bombed after in the same day.
+The injured people from the potato market attack were all transfered into the Oudai hospital which was then bombed as you can see here.
+As a result of this attack the hospital is out of service now.
+3 medical staff were injured.
+Renovating the hospital building will be very difficult after this attack."

 Edlib Media Center [published photos](https://www.facebook.com/EdlibEmc1/photos/pcb.2020739931472899/2020739648139594/?type=3&theater) that show the rescue operations outside the hospital after the attack.